chengerr/Model-Guided-Deep-Hyperspectral-Image-Super-resolution/README.md

 ## Prepare the training data and the test data
-   1) Divide the dataset for training and testing respectively put CAVE run creat_pathlist.py to create *.txt ,for example './pathlist/datalist_NSSR_P.txt'
+   1) Divide the dataset for training and testing respectively
+   2) put training data and testing data in .mat format in corresponding folders
+   3) run creat_pathlist.py to create *.txt ,for example './pathlist/datalist_NSSR_P.txt'
+   4) By the way , you can change the Data reading method by changing ./*/clean_dataset.py
 ## train
    Run ./sf_8_CAVE/train.py
 ## test